You have options on obtaining your certificate to provide proof of COVID-19 vaccination.

-Most providers will give you a card issued by the Centers for Disease Control and Prevention (CDC) that lists: your name, date of birth, how many COVID-19 vaccine doses you received, the date(s) you received the dose(s), and where you received it.
+- Most providers give you a CDC COVID-19 Vaccination Card that lists: your name, date of birth, the COVID-19 vaccination(s) you received, and the clinic.
 Keep your vaccination card in case you need it for future use.
-You should also take a picture of your vaccination card as a backup copy.
+Take a picture of your vaccination card as a backup copy.

-- If you did not receive the vaccine, do not buy fake vaccine cards, do not make your own vaccine cards, and do not fill-in blank vaccination record cards with false information.
-The unauthorized use of an official government agency's seal is a crime, and may be punishable under Title 18 United States Code, Section 1017, and other applicable laws.
+- Click here for information from the FBI about how it is a crime to make or buy a fake COVID-19 vaccination record card.
+If you did not receive the vaccine, do not buy fake vaccine cards, do not make your own vaccine cards, and do not fill-in blank vaccination record cards with false information.
+The unauthorized use of an official government agency's seal is a crime and may be punishable under Title 18 United States Code, Section 1017, and other applicable laws.